Free NAADAC Webinar

 Education is FREE to all professionals

-Sherra´ White, PhD, LPC, LCAS, CRC, CCS, BC-TMH, is the Psychosocial Manager at Levine Cancer Institute.
+Sherrá Watkins, PhD, LCMHC-S, LCAS, CRC, CCS, BC-TMH, is the Director of Wellness Counseling at American University of the Caribbean School of Medicine in Saint Maarten.
 She earned her degrees from East Carolina University, including a Doctorate of Philosophy degree in Rehabilitation Counseling & Administration, a Master of Science degree in Clinical Counseling & Substance Abuse Counseling, a Master of Arts in Education degree in Health Education, and Bachelor of Science degree in School Health Education.
-White’s research focuses on decreasing the stigma of chronic pain and chronic diseases such as HIV/AIDS, Sickle Cell Disease and Lupus, clinical techniques for decreasing use of chronic opioids in acute pain management, sexual assault trauma, and reducing the stigma of mental health counseling among African American women.
-White has received personal honors from Zeta Phi Beta Sorority, Inc., and was recognized with an ECU Leadership Award: 40 under 40 Inaugural Class.
+Watkins’ research focuses on decreasing the stigma of mental health, chronic pain and chronic diseases among African Americans.
+She is the co-owner of Sister WELLS, Coaching, Counseling & Consulting, PLLC (2017) with Charla Blumell and Shawnte' Elbert, all who are proud members of Zeta Phi Beta Sorority, Incorporated.

 Who Should Attend